palatinuse/LogitechHungarianLayoutMac/README.md

 ## Usage:

 Install [Karabiner](https://pqrs.org/osx/karabiner), and follow instructions on [How to add your own settings] (https://pqrs.org/osx/karabiner/document.html.en#privatexml).
 Overwrite the private.xml file with the one in this [repository](private.xml).
+Enjoy!